School Science Lessons

 Plectranthus species, Lamiaceae

-Dried herb sold as root particles or root powder
+Dried herb sold as root particles or root powder.

-Mother of Herbs, Mudbrick Herb Cottage
+Mother of Herbs, Mudbrick Herb Cottage.

 Indian coleus, (Plectranthus barbatus), Lamiaceae

-Kaffir potato, (Plectranthus esculentus), Livingstone potato, dazo, hause potato, perennial, up to 2 m, branches form ground tubers "potatoes", nutritious, easy to grow, herbal medicine, treat digestive problems,
+Kaffir potato, (Plectranthus esculentus), Livingstone potato, dazo, hause potato, perennial, up to 2 m, branches form ground tubers "potatoes", nutritious, easy to grow, herbal medicine, treat digestive problems, Africa, Lamiaceae

 Plectranthus fruticosus, light green, oval to heart-shaped leaves, (houseplant), Lamiaceae